 Australia vs England: How to watch T20 World Cup warm-up on TV and online

-Everything you need to know ahead of the second T20I in Canberra
+Everything you need to know ahead of the third T20I in Canberra

-England and Australia continue their preparations for the T20 World Cup with the second encounter of a three-match series in Canberra.
+England and Australia continue their preparations for the T20 World Cup with the final encounter of their three-match series in Canberra.

-A 132-run opening partnership between Alex Hales and Jos Buttler powered England to victory in the opening game in Perth, with Sam Curran and Mark Wood performing well at the death to ensure Australia could not haul in England’s total of 208-6.
+Dawid Malan underlined his value with an innings of 82 off 49 balls to help England claim their second victory against Australia and the series too in the previous match.

-The hosts elected to rest several of their key players from the first match ahead of a World Cup on home soil.
+Ahead of the final warm-up fixture, Moeen Ali backed Ben Stokes to find form after a couple of scratchy innings since returning to the T20 fold.
+Stokes is running out of time to find some rhythm at the crease before England begin their World Cup campaign a week on Saturday, but Moeen said:

 When and where is it?

-The second T20I between England and Australia is due to start at 9.10am BST on Wednesday 12 October at the Manuka Oval in Canberra.
+The third T20I between England and Australia is due to start at 9.10am BST on Friday 14 October at the Manuka Oval in Canberra.

 How can I watch it?